Shreshth3/instant-messenger/README.md

 ## Setting up a local instance

 1. **Clone the repo**
    Navigate to the directory in which you would like to download this repo.
-Run
+Now, run
    `git clone https://github.com/Shreshth3/instant-messenger.git`.
-If you prefer, you can also fork the repo and then clone your forked repo, but this is up to you.
+If you prefer, you can fork this repo and clone your forked repo instead, but this is up to you.

 2. **Install dependencies**
    Let's start by navigating into this repo using `cd instant-messenger`.
 Now, you'll need to install the dependencies that this project will need to run.
 To do so, run `npm install`.